jliukai/Dialogflow-V2-template-menu-2-levels/README.md

 # Dialogflow-googleAssistant_Reprompt
-If the user doesnt say anything, you can reprompt
+If the user doesnt say anything, you can reprompt.
+Reprompting is used only for Google Assistant and does not work on the Dialogflow console.

 'use strict';